 Once I’ve cleaned and dried everything, reworked the boards as needed and thoroughly serviced the switches and controls, I generally start repairing things.
 In this case, the driver board needed fixing, as did the ‘New Class A’ logo lighting on the front panel.

 Testing & Adjustment

 Once the repairs are done, it’s time to allow the amp to warm up, carefully test everything and then make all the adjustments, as per the service manual.
 For the Technics SU-V8, there are several adjustment steps needed.

 I try to include quotes from owners when they get the gear back, so here’s what this lovely owner said when he plugged everything back in:

 Wow, this sounds amazing!

-This put a smile on my face and he’s right, it sounds fantastic, plus just look at the thing!
+This put a smile on my face and he’s right, it sounds fantastic, just look at the thing!
 My customer bought this amplifier for next to nothing because it barely worked.
-He spent some money having it properly cared for and now has a perfectly working example of a SU-V8, an iconic Japanese hi-fi amplifier.
-You’ve gotta be happy with that.
+He spent some money having it properly cared for and now has a perfectly working example of an SU-V8, an iconic Japanese hi-fi amplifier.
+You’ve got to be happy with that.

 If you would like me to service, repair or restore your Technics SU-V8 or any other Technics amplifier, don’t hesitate to get in touch.